Reviving Urban Swimming in Europe: Navigating Complexity Between Natural and Cultural Heritage

 Balmaseda Domínguez, Alba.
 2023.
 “Bathing Waters as Urban Activators: Observing Ongoing Practices in Inland European Cities.”
 In Performing Space, edited by Eftichis Pirolovakis, Maria Mikedaki and Pablo Berzal Cruz.
 Athens: Nissos.

-Bell, Simon, Friedrich Kuhlmann and Mathew P. White, eds.
-2022.
+Bell, Simon, Lora E. Fleming, James Grellier, Friedrich Kuhlmann, Mark J. Nieuwenhuijsen and Mathew P. White, eds.
+2021.
 Urban Blue Spaces: Planning and Design for Water, Health and Well-Being.
 London: Routledge.

 Doisneau, Robert.
 2005.
 Paris.
 Flammarion.